Approximation by Quad Meshes in Laguerre Geometry: Introduction

 In view of the recent study of meshes with spherical faces within M\"obius geometry \citep{spheremesh-2023,sphereapprox-2024}, we keep the overview of prior research short and refer for more details to the extensive literature reviews in these papers.

-Our motivation for the research on spherical face meshes is rooted in the paneling of architectural freeform skins \citep{pottmann-2015-ag, eigensatz+2010}, especially in solutions based on quad meshes with planar faces (Q-nets).
-Since they are discrete counterparts to conjugate parameterizations of surfaces, the major approach for approximating with Q-nets at first designs a conjugate direction field on the given reference surface.
+Our motivation for the research on spherical panel meshes is rooted in the paneling of architectural freeform skins \citep{eigensatz+2010, pottmann-2015-ag}, especially in solutions based on quad meshes with planar faces (Q-nets).
+Since they are discrete counterparts to conjugate parameterizations of surfaces, the major approach for approximating with Q-nets at first determines a conjugate direction field on the given reference surface.
 Quad remeshing along these directions and post-optimization yield the final approximating Q-net (see e.g. \citep{liu+2006,liu:conjugate,zadravec-2010-vf}).
-There is a big variety of possible conjugate direction fields.
-A very recent contribution employs machine learning to the exploration of possibilities \citep{tao2025learningconjugatedirectionfields}.
+There is a large space of possible conjugate direction fields.
+A very recent contribution employs a data-driven approach based on neural networks to generate conjugate direction fields guided by user-specified strokes on the surface, avoiding expensive nonlinear optimization \citep{tao2025learningconjugatedirectionfields}.

 In geometry processing, sphere meshes or approximations of surfaces with spherical faces occur, for example, in \citep{sphere-panels,TGB:2013:SM,thiery16,tagliasacchi16}.